codeaucafe/docs/packages/doltgres/content/reference/sql/version-control/dolt-system-tables.md

 ### `dolt.column_diff`

-The `dolt.column_diff` (also know as `dolt.column_diff`) system table shows which columns and tables in the current database were changed in each commit reachable from the active branch's HEAD.
+The `dolt.column_diff` (also usable as `dolt_column_diff`) system table shows which columns and tables in the current database were changed in each commit reachable from the active branch's HEAD.
 When multiple columns are changed in a single commit, there is one row in the `dolt.column_diff` system table for each column, all with the same commit hash.
 Any staged changes in the working set are included with the value `STAGED` for their `commit_hash`.
 Any unstaged changes in the working set are included with